guettli/programming-guidelines/README.md

 narrowed to a simple pro/contra of your idea.
 Ask the question like a newbee.

+### Sponsored Content in IT

+Why does someone write an article on medium.com?
+Why does someone create content which is free?

+There can be thousand reasons.

+Some writeres have good intentions.
+Some just do it to earn money by advertise something.

+There are a lot of arcticles about AWS, Kubernetes, Azure, Docker, ElasticSearch, Graphana, Jamstack, Scrum and other topics.
+Do you think they all got written by volunteers which eat and breath IT topics?

+Some authors share their knowledge since they like to share knowledge.

+Sponsored Content is everywhere: Web, Facebook, Instagram, Youtube, Medium ...

+Maybe it is even on Stackoverflow.

+I would like to pay for hgh quality news and articles, but so far I have not found a channel that offers a rich and broad spectrum.

 ### Creativity Management

 A lot of ideas come to my mind, if I am far away from a laptop or pc.